tizhproger/spamfilter/README.md

 ## Models Evaluation Report

-In order to compare how each model performs on different data, I created and ran a benchmark, which different datasets and different popular models.\
+In order to compare how each model performs on different data, I created and ran a benchmark, whith different datasets and popular models.\
-Below I provide a summaary tables for all tests.
-If you want to run tests by yourself, you can use `benchmark.py` script in folder `tests`.
+Below I provide a summary tables for all tests.
+If you want to run it by yourself, you can use `benchmark.py` script in folder `tests`.

 Datasets used for testing:
 - Combined `(sombined_dataset.csv)`
 - Combined NoEmail `(combined_noemail_dataset.csv)`
 - Twitter `(processed_twitter.csv)`
-- SMS (processed_sms.csv)
+- SMS `(processed_sms.csv)`
 - Email `(processed_email.csv)`.

 <br/>

-`Importants notice: All datasets contain ONLY english messages`\
+`Importants notice: All datasets (except Telegram) contain ONLY english messages`\
 `TF-IDF + Logistic Regression was set with parameter class_weight='balanced', in order to compensate inbalance in datasets`

 <br/>